pbellerive/algo_exploration/README.md

 # Exploration of basic data structure and algorithm

-Exploration of basic algorithm in python.
+Exploration of basic algorithms in python.
 Educational purpose.

 Algorithms are based, mainly, on the book Introduction to Algorithms, second edition from Thomas H. Cormen, Charles E. Leison, Ronald L. Rivest, Clifford Stein.

 ## SORT